Winkelkatze/ledmatrix/README.md

 ledmatrix.stop()

 # turn screen back on
-ledmatrix.start()
+ledmatrix.resume()

 # deinitialize and free all memory
 ledmatrix.deinitialize()
 ```

 ## Memory requirements
 The driver uses one byte per pixel per bit of color depth for the stream buffer.
-The DMA buffer takes additionally `12 bytes * (2 ^ color_depth - 1)` of memory for every 126 pixels of width.
+The DMA buffer takes additionally 12 bytes for every possible color value and every 126 pixels of width.
 ```
 stream = width * height * color_depth
 dma = 12 * (2 ^ color_depth - 1) * (1 + width // 126)
 total = stream + dma
 ```

 External memory can't be used, since it must be DMA accessible.